Caro04lin/BRL-Project/README_Website.md

 ## How to use the web site for action prediction

-1. Choose one deep learning model between:
+1. Choose one or multiple deep learning models between:
 - **LSTM**
 - **GRU**
 - **CNN-GRU**